 Some of our Zoology and Biology students tell us about the moments that inspired them to study the course.

-6thin the UK for student satisfaction with teaching**Zoology subject area - The Guardian University Guide 2023
+Top10for satisfaction with feedbackZoology subject area - The Guardian University Guide 2025

 Expert teaching